xuese2019/AzeriteUI_Classic/README.md

 ### **How can I move things?**
 * You can't.
 This is as much UX as UI, meaning the interface is designed around a concept, this isn't meant to be a pretty skin over your current interface, it's instead a full user experience system where how you interact with the game is affected.

-### **How can I get more action buttons, and where are the pet- and stance bars?**
+### **How can I get more action buttons, and where is the stance bar?**
-* The stance bar will be introduced as an optional feature in an upcoming update, as will the pet bar.
-If you need them right away, you can always use Bartender for it along with our [our Masque skin](https://www.curseforge.com/wow/addons/masque-azerite).
+* The stance bar will be introduced as an optional feature in an upcoming update.
+If you need it right away, you can always use Bartender for it along with our [our Masque skin](https://www.curseforge.com/wow/addons/masque-azerite).
 * For more buttons, right-click the cogwheel icon in the bottom right corner of the screen.
 You can have a maximum of 24 buttons, which in effect is the main actionbar and the bar known in the default interface as the "bottom left multi action bar".

 ### **How can I disable the actionbars?**